eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 });
 ```

-`src/app` is a folder where you put your route components.
+The `src/app` folder will contain your route components.

-Last step of installing `enrouter` is to add `BrowserRouter` component to the
-entry file `src/main.tsx`:
+Lastly, include the [BrowserRouter][1] component in the `src/main.tsx` entry file:

 ```tsx
 // src/main.tsx